 Deepwater Horizon oil spill damage assessmentAerial view of Deepwater Horizon oil spill

-Following the Deepwater Horizon disaster, we worked within the team estimating the short- and long-term effect on marine mammal populations.
+Following the Deepwater Horizon oil spill in 2010, we worked within the team estimating the effect on marine mammal populations.
 This research formed part of the Natural Resources Damage Assessment used as a basis for the settlement between BP the US Government.
-The team's work appeared as a series of papers in a special issue of the journal Endangered Species Research.
+We have continued to gather information and are now updating our assessments.

 Does naval sonar disturb whales?Blue whale diving